Scalable Temporal Anomaly Causality Discovery in Large Systems: Achieving Computational Efficiency with Binary Anomaly Flag Data: Results and Discussion

-We capture the causal graph from the TS binary anomaly data generated by the online AD algorithm in the previous section (see Figure~\ref{fig:rca__rm_sensor_data_HEP07_rm_all__01-08__31-11-2022_1min_ol_flag_marked}).
-We set the maximum time-lag $\tau_{\text{max}}=5$ to search for temporal causality dependency at $t - \tau_{\text{max}}, \dots, t-1, t$ (equivalent to five minutes) and CI test significance threshold $p_v = 0.05$ for the PCMCI algorithm.
+We capture the GCM from the TS binary anomaly data generated by the online AD algorithm in the previous section (see Fig.~\ref{fig:rca__rm_sensor_data_HEP07_rm_all__01-08__31-11-2022_1min_ol_flag_marked}).
+We employ data from multiple RMs to capture the global causality of the RM of the HE.
+We set the $\tau_{\text{max}}=5$ to search for temporal causality dependency at $[t - \tau_{\text{max}}, \dots, t]$ (equivalent to five minutes) and CI threshold $\alpha_p = 0.05$ for the PCMCI.

-We compute \textit{structural hamming distance} (SHD) and \textit{area under the precision-recall curve} (APRC) to measure the discovered causal DAG quantitatively.
-SHD is a standard distance metric that compares acyclic graphs based on the counts of the edges that do not match~\cite{tsamardinos2006max, peters2015structural}.
-It computes the difference between the two binary adjacency matrices so that missing or false edges are counted as mistakes.
-SHD counts two errors for a directed link with the reversed edge: for falsely directing the edge and for missing the correct edge.

-where $V$ is the set of vertices or nodes of the $\mathcal{G}$ and $\mathcal{H}$ graphs, and $\mathcal{N}$ is the number of mismatched nodes between the $\mathcal{G}$ and $\mathcal{H}$.
-APRC is a classification metric that evaluates predictions with a confidence score of the area under the curve of the \textit{precision} (P) and \textit{recall} (R) coordinates; the P and R are defined as:

-where TP, FP, and FN are true positive, false positive, and false negative, respectively: TP is the number of edges estimated with a correct direction; TN is the number of edges that are neither in the estimated graph nor in the true graph; FP is the number of edges that are in the estimated graph but not in the true graph; FN is the number of edges that are not in the estimated graph but in the true graph.